hitblast/hitblast.github.io/content/blog/rust-caching-gh-actions.md

 +++
-title = "Building a simple Rust caching workflow in GitHub Actions" date = 2025-11-23 description = "This is a simple walkthrough on how to create a small workflow for storing compile-time artifacts and the Cargo registry for Rust projects." authors = ["hitblast"]
+title = "Building a caching workflow for Rust in GitHub Actions" date = 2025-11-23 description = "A simple walkthrough of GitHub Actions and sccache on creating a workflow for caching compile-time artifacts produced by the Rust compiler." authors = ["hitblast"]

 [taxonomies]